MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-objective-c/walkthrough.md

 usage: sharpie xcode [OPTIONS]+

 Options:
-  -h, --help                 Show detailed help
+  -h, -help           Show detailed help
-  -v, --verbose              Be verbose with output
+  -v, -verbose        Be verbose with output

+Xcode Options:
-      --sdks                 List all available Xcode SDKs.
-Pass -verbose for more details.
+  -sdks               List all available Xcode SDKs.
+Pass -verbose for more
-Europa:Resources kmullins$
+                        details.
+  -sdkpath SDK        Output the path of the SDK -frameworks SDK     List all available framework directories in a given SDK.
 ```

 Before we can start the binding process, we need to get information about our current installed SDKs by entering the following command into the Terminal `sharpie xcode -sdks`: